 The compositions of the present invention can be applied in the preparation of drugs for the treatment of Alzheimer’s disease.

 NMN (Nicotinamide mononucleotide) in the present invention is short for β-nicotinamide mononucleotide, naturally present in living cells, and is a precursor of coenzyme 1 NAD+ (nicotinamide adenine dinucleotide).
 It may extend the life span appropriately.
 The real anti-aging effect is an important energy metabolite called nicotinamide adenine dinucleotide (NAD+).
 NMN is a nutrient that is commercially available commercially.
 NMN is converted to NAD+ in cells, it is classified as a new type of vitamin B3 and goes beyond the effects of ordinary vitamins and is considered a preventive and rejuvenating supplement for aging.
-NMN itself is a substance contained in the human The body contains substances that are present in breast milk and in foods such as mauve beans, broccoli, cucumbers, cabbage, avocados, tomatoes, etc., but in very small amounts (0.25-1.88 mg per 100 g).
+NMN itself is a substance contained in the human The body contains substances that are present in breast milk and in foods such as mauve beans, broccoli, cucumbers, cabbage, avocados, tomatoes, etc., but in tiny amounts (0.25-1.88 mg per 100 g).
 Raw beef and shrimp, etc. also contain very small amounts (0.06-0.42 mg per 100 g) of NMN components.
 So to boost NMN, you also have to supplement directly from outside.
-David Sinclair, a Harvard professor of genetics, suggests that NMN has the effect of reversing aging: by maintaining sufficient NAD+ in cells, the self-repairing ability of DNA can be maintained, so that the DNA damage caused by aging can be effectively repaired, thus inhibiting aging.
+David Sinclair, a Harvard professor of genetics, suggests that NMN has the effect of reversing aging.
+By maintaining sufficient NAD+ in cells, the self-repairing ability of DNA can be maintained so that the DNA damage caused by aging can be effectively repaired, thus inhibiting aging.
 The raw material of NMN is the precursor of NAD+, and taking NMN can increase the level of NAD+ in the body.
 However, to date, there is no direct evidence to confirm that NMN intake can treat or improve the symptoms of Alzheimer’s disease.

 Moreover, since acetylcholinesterase inhibitors (AChEI) are by far the most widely used drugs for the treatment of AD in clinical practice, among the 5 drugs approved by the FDA for the treatment of AD, except for memantine which is an NMDA receptor antagonist, the remaining 4 [Tacrine, Donepezil, Galanthamine and Rivastigmine ] are all AChEI.
 However, there are no reports so far that α-GPC intake can treat or improve the symptoms of Alzheimer’s disease, probably because α-GPC intake alone does not increase the acetylcholine content due to the body’s modulation.